rutvikjoshi63/rutvikjoshi63.github.io/_projects/1_project.md

 The [FOSSEE](https://fossee.in/) project is part of the National Mission on Education through Information and Communication Technology (ICT), Ministry of Education (MoE), Government of India.\\
 [Osdag](https://osdag.fossee.in/) is a cross-platform free/libre and open-source software for the design (and detailing) of steel structures, following the Indian Standard IS 800:2007.

+Below I have added the images of the module - `Compression member` and it's sub-modules: `Columns in Frames` and `Struts in Trusses`
 <!-- Make your photos 1/3, 2/3, or full width. -->

 <!-- To give your project a background in the portfolio page, just add the img tag to the front matter like so: